lachlanstephen/fract-ol_42/README.md

 The purpose of fract-ol was about creating graphically beautiful fractals.
 It delved into the notion of complex numbers, optimisation in graphics, and event handling.

 > [!NOTE]
-> Currently, the project only works on MacOS, as I only imported the Mac versions of miniLibX
+> Currently, the project only works on MacOS, as I only imported the Mac versions of miniLibX.

 <h3>Running the program</h3>

-Depending on what operating system your computer is running on, you may find you have issues.
-I include two versions of miniLibX to try and use.
+> [!TIP]
+> For the best performance, try compiling with openGL version of miniLibX first.
+If that fails, then try using the swift version.

 To compile and run the program, run the following commands: